Donate Sponsor

 Category

-Discover what cats see when they watch TV
+Discover what cats see when they watch TV and why some cats like watching football

-Have you ever noticed your cat staring at the television, captivated by what’s on the screen?
-You may have wondered what it is they are seeing.
 While some cats are not bothered by the small screen, others will watch it intently.
 Clinical Animal Behaviourist Daniel Warren-Cummings explains what TV looks like to cats.

 What do cats see when they watch TV?

-Some studies have indicated that cats are able to identify imagery on TV.
+Some studies have indicated that cats can identify imagery on TV.
 We know that they can distinguish between outlines, patterns and textures.
 But we do not know with certainty what they perceive the images to be.
 Cats rely much more on other senses, such as hearing and smell, to understand the world around them.
 For some cats it may be the noises and fast movements that attract their attention towards the screen.

 Do cats like watching TV?